test20210513/test201210523.github.io/README.md

 Hugo is available as a single binary.
 You can install Hugo two ways: using a package manager, or by downloading the binary manually and placing it in a global location so you can run it anywhere.

 Package managers are utilities that let you install and remove programs and utilities.
 Linux systems often have a built-in package manager.
-If you’re running macOS, you can install the Homebrew[^1] package manager.
+If you’re running macOS, you can install the Homebrew package manager.
 If you’re using Windows, you can install Chocolatey.
-Finally, Linux users can install Linuxbrew,[^2] a version of Homebrew for Linux that offers more up-to-date packages than the package manager that comes with their system.
+Finally, Linux users can install Linuxbrew,a version of Homebrew for Linux that offers more up-to-date packages than the package manager that comes with their system.

 Installation via a package manager is the easiest method, although you might not always get the most recent version.